yu-chen-surf/tools/kvm_scripts/tdx-perf/docs/tdx_tuning_for_onednn.md

 performance tuning for OneDNN on TDX
 =================================
 Intel [TDX](https://www.intel.com/content/www/us/en/products/docs/accelerator-engines/trust-domain-extensions.html#:~:text=Intel%C2%AE%20TDX%20is%20Intel's,a%20virtual%20machine%20(VM).) is Intel’s confidential computing technology that provides the data security in the cloud environment.
 The main usage of TDX is to present the host from accessing the private data in the VM guest.
-This document descibes the step on how to tune the performance of OneDNN using benchdnn on TDX guest.
-The content includes what the performance bottlenneck is and how we investigate and root cause the issue, and finally provide the recommended setting for AI workloads.
+This document descibes the step on how to tune the performance of benchdnn(benchmark provided by OneDNN) on TDX guest.
+Including how the benchmark is tested,  how to investigate the performance gap, and finally provide the recommended settings for AI workloads.

 # Table of Contents